mariajosematar/smartEat/README.md

-## Identify a current global problem in 2023 that can be solved with python development alone.
+## Identify a current global problem in 2023 that can be solved with python development.
-Make sure your idea is viable and has the potential to be profitable:

 ###
 - One current global problem in 2023 that can be solved with Python development alone is the issue of food waste.
 According to the United Nations, approximately one-third of all food produced in the world is lost or wasted each year, which amounts to about 1.3 billion tons of food.